moble/quaternion/README.md

 ## Dependencies

 The basic requirements for this code are reasonably current versions of `python` and `numpy`.
-In particular, `python` versions 3.6, 3.7, and 3.8 are routinely tested — though 2.7 should also work.
+In particular, `python` versions 3.6 through 3.9 are routinely tested.
+Python 2.7 *might* still work, but even numpy no longer supports this version, so your mileage may vary.
 Also, any `numpy` version [greater than 1.13.0](https://github.com/moble/quaternion/issues/114) should work, but the tests are run on the most recent release at the time of the test.